 Chicken Katsu – Ynyshir, Powys

-Ingredient led, flavour driven, fat fuelled, meat obsessed is the mantra at Ynyshir, the mid-Wales restaurant with rooms where chef Gareth Ward’s bold-flavoured, Asian-influenced cooking has been recognised with two Michelin stars and a ranking of 4th best in the UK in the Good Food Guide.
+Ingredient led, flavour driven, fat fuelled, meat obsessed is the mantra at Ynyshir, the mid Wales restaurant with rooms where chef Gareth Ward’s bold-flavoured, Asian-influenced cooking has been recognised with two Michelin stars and the title of Best Restaurant in the UK in the National Restaurant Awards 2022.

 Pork belly cubano - Wright’s Food Emporium, Carmarthenshire

 Wright’s Food Emporium, in Llanarthne near the National Botanic Garden of Wales, is a shrine to the best Welsh produce.
-During the day it’s a cafe and delicatessen serving killer sandwiches, salads and freshly baked cakes while on weekend evenings it transforms into an internationally-influenced restaurant.
+This cafe and delicatessen serves killer sandwiches, salads and freshly baked cakes as well as hearty heat at home meals such as pies and lasagne.

 Wright’s pork belly cubano is a sandwich whose reputation precedes it.
 Soft and crusty home-baked ciabatta is stuffed with golden pork belly, thick cut ham, cheese, warming sriracha mayo and richness busting jalapenos and gherkins.
 It’s an absolute beauty.